antony-a-n/wordpress-deployment-using-ansible/README.md

 ```
  $ansible-playbook -i inventory.txt wordpress-playbook.yml
 ```
-You will get the output as following, also you can check the progress of task execution.
+You will get the output as follows, also you can check the progress of task execution.

 Once the execution is completed, will be able to access wordpress from browser by using the public DNS and you can proceed with setting up wordpress.

 ![wordpress](https://user-images.githubusercontent.com/61390678/219599397-f4cead59-b597-471a-b17e-212cac3609d9.png)

-Please have a check and let me know the suggessions :).
+Please have a check and let me know your suggestions :).